 1. Entrance gates

 Mysuru Aramane entrance gates carry similar regal charm of the Wodeyars.
-Jayamarthanda Gate, appearing at the northern entrance is the main entrance of the elegant Mysuru Palace.
+Jayamarthanda Gate, appearing at the eastern entrance is the main entrance of the elegant Mysuru Palace.
 The largest gate of Mysore Palace carries ornate design, with arches and traditional motifs.
 Jayamarthanda Gate, the gorgeous entrance mostly reserved for the dignitaries and the royal family.
 Anyway, the most beautiful entrance gate of Mysuru Aramane is used publicly during Mysore Dasara festival.

 2. Kalyana Mantapa or Wedding Hall